 Traveling with cats is not as easy as sticking them inside a pet carrier.
+Some people choose to leave them at home and monitor their cat remotely, while others like to bring them along.
 Cats like routines, so long car drives are stressful for them.
 That being said, doing your homework well can help lessen surprises.

 Before you hit the road, here are the things you should do for your feline.